International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 ## Script for installation of the testbed

 "install.sh" will launch every component involved in the testbed automatically.
 The plan is to launch it ready to interoperate, and have a manual installation guide in case the user has a component that requires a setup.
-For example, introducing a new DAPS.
+For example, introducing a new DAPS to the environment.